hackbinghamton/WebDevelopmentWorkshop/React.js/Completion.md

-# Project Competion, and Beyond
+# Project Completion, and Beyond

 # Remove Items From Our List